 In respect of option contracts with several underlying assets or with reference to a stock index as underlying assets, an AI is always allowed to look-through the index or basket of securities to the exposure to a constituent security in the index or basket of securities, and must do so if the exposure to the security, calculated by the method below, equals to or exceeds 0.25% of the AI's Tier 1 capital.
-If an AI is unable to identify the securities contained in an index or a basket of securities which are the underlying assets of an option contract, the AI should (1) in cases where the exposure arising from the option contract as determined in accordance with Rule 68 does not exceed 0.25% of the AI's Tier 1 capital, assign the exposure as an exposure to the index or basket as a distinct counterparty, or (2) in other cases, assign the exposure to a hypothetical counterparty known as the "unknown client".
-All exposures to the unknown client (including those under rule 71(4)(b)(i)) must be added up as if they were related to a counterparty, to which rule 44(1) applies.
+If an AI is unable to identify the securities contained in an index or a basket of securities which are the underlying assets of an option contract, the AI should (1) in cases where the exposure arising from the option contract as determined in accordance with Rule 68 of the BELR does not exceed 0.25% of the AI's Tier 1 capital, assign the exposure as an exposure to the index or basket as a distinct counterparty, or (2) in other cases, assign the exposure to a hypothetical counterparty known as the "unknown client".
+All exposures to the unknown client (including those under Rule 71(4)(b)(i) of the BELR) must be added up as if they were related to a counterparty, to which Rule 44(1) of the BELR applies.

-It should be noted that the method under Rule 71(6) that applies to look-through for direct holdings of an investment structure does not apply directly to look-through for the underlying basket of assets or securities index of an option contract.
+It should be noted that the method under Rule 71(6) of the BELR that applies to look-through for direct holdings of an investment structure does not apply directly to look-through for the underlying basket of assets or securities index of an option contract.